yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 ---

 {% compositionsetup %}

-{summary}Describing the built-in BasicProcessingUnitContainer which is an extension of the AbstractProcessingUnitContainer class.{summary}
+{% summary %}Describing the built-in BasicProcessingUnitContainer which is an extension of the AbstractProcessingUnitContainer class.{% endsummary %}

 {% info %}